AckerlyXu/heima/articles/documentdb/documentdb-dotnetcore-get-started.md

 Don't have time?
 Don't worry!
 The complete solution is available on [GitHub](https://github.com/Azure-Samples/documentdb-dotnet-core-getting-started).
 Jump to the [Get the complete solution section](#GetSolution) for quick instructions.

+Want to build a Xamarin iOS, Android, or Forms application using the DocumentDB .NET Core SDK?
+See [Developing Xamarin mobile applications using DocumentDB](documentdb-mobile-apps-with-xamarin.md).

 Afterwards, please use the voting buttons at the top or bottom of this page to give us feedback.
 If you'd like us to contact you directly, feel free to include your email address in your comments.

 > [!NOTE]